Skip to main content

 • Osteoblasts Following the work of osteoclasts, these cells move in to synthesize new bone matrix, filling in the resorbed areas with strong, new tissue.

 Estrogen and testosterone are critical directors of this process.
 Estrogen, for example, directly moderates the lifespan and activity of osteoclasts, preventing excessive bone removal.
-When levels decline during menopause, this restraining signal weakens, leading to a net loss of bone mass because resorption outpaces formation.
+When estrogen levels decline during menopause, this restraining signal weakens, leading to a net loss of bone mass because resorption outpaces formation.

 A similar, though typically more gradual, process occurs in men as testosterone levels decrease with age.
 An integrated hormonal protocol is designed to reintroduce these essential directors to the worksite, ensuring the project of bone maintenance continues on schedule.